First Artist Laureate, 2013-2017, for the State of Arkansas

 Template: Used to assure proper color registration or a centered image during the printing process.
 A clean sheet of paper or plastic on bed of etching press is marked with correct positions for both plate and paper.

 Tusche: Grease-based ink for drawing on litho stone.
 Also used to resist glue for screen stencil.

-Wood cut: A relief printing process; image is cut into side-grain plank of wood with gouges and chisels.
+Wood cut: A relief printing process; the image is cut into a side-grain plank of wood with gouges and chisels.